wkentaro/labelme/README.md

 * The save action is enabled by default (so we can save images with no boxes)

+* A new action to merge all shapes in an image into one rectangle that's the union of the current shapes

 * A new field ("saved_by_labelme") is written to the output on every save, and saving happens every time you change images; together, these allow us to confirm that an image has been reviewed, even if no changes were made.

 * Shortcut to copy the current file to the clipboard (useful for re-starting where you left off when you've prepopulated the list, so the checkboxes aren't useuful)